-1. Eliminate low-balance, high-interest debt
+1. Eliminating low-balance, high-interest debt

-“The first job I had barely covered the rent and groceries,” said Louis Haverty, founder of Financial Analyst Insider.
+“The first job I had barely covered the rent and groceries,” said Lou Haverty, founder of Financial Analyst Insider.
 “So I gradually built up a small running balance on my credit card to pay the difference.”

 The credit card seemed like a lifeline until Haverty realized the costs that came with it.
 He paid what he could afford on the debt each month but couldn’t keep up with the interest charges.
 His credit card balances were still creeping up.